 Rivers collect sediment from the surrounding hillslopes and carry it down to the oceans (Leopold and Emmett, 1976).
-The lting sediment flux is often intermittent: only during floods does the river exert a force strong enough to move the sediments lits bed (Phillips and Jerolmack, 2014; Philipps et al., 2018).
-Flood after flood, a river gradually exports sediment fits catchment.
+The resulting sediment flux is often intermittent: only during floods does the river exert a force strong enough to move the sediments of its bed (Phillips and Jerolmack, 2014; Philipps et al., 2018).
+Flood after flood, a river gradually exports sediment out of its catchment.
 The frequency of the floods and the quantity of sediment that each of them transports thus set the erosion rate within the catchment (Wolman and Miller, 1960).